Louis Bennett (soccer): University of Wisconsin-Milwaukee

 He served as the head men's soccer coach at the University of Wisconsin–Milwaukee from 1996 to 2005.
 He led the Panthers to a 136–63–17 record during his tenure.
 He led UW-Milwaukee to five straight NCAA tournament appearances, including 4 straight in which the team made the second round.
 His team absolutely dominated the Horizon League, posting a 41–4–2 record with 5 conference titles since 2001.

 The Panthers also went 14–1 in the Horizon tournament, and won 4 tournament crowns during that span.
-His 2002 team went 19–2–1, and set the school record with a high national ranking of 8.
+His 2002 team went 19–2–1, and set the school record with a national ranking of 8.
 For his effort, he was named Horizon League Coach of the year that season.
 He won five Horizon League Coach of the Year awards during his stay with the Panthers.

 He had previously served as an assistant coach with the UW-Milwaukee program from 1993 to 1995.

 Marquette University

 He is the head men's soccer coach at Marquette University, a position he has held since 2006.
 He has compiled a 10–48–12 record in his four years there.
 Despite his record, his teams have shown improvement each year, increasing their number of wins.
 As of 2006 his overall coaching record stands at 146–111–29.

-His tenure is greatly supported by his assistant coaches' recruiting efforts bringing in multiple classes of stellar student athletes that have won the program two Big East titles.
+His tenure is greatly supported by his assistant coaches' recruiting efforts.
+He brought in multiple classes of stellar student athletes that have won the program, two Big East titles.